seb-mejia/fifa-blind-10/README.md

 ## Rules

-* The objective is to have a sorted list by FIFA rankings in ascending order.
+* The objective is to have a sorted board by FIFA rankings in ascending order.
-* You are given an empty list with ten slots.
+* You are given an empty board with ten slots.
 * There are ten turns.
-For each turn, you will be randomly assigned a country to place on the list.
+For each turn, you will be randomly assigned a country to place on the board.
 * You will not be given the same country more than once.
-* You cannot delete countries from the list, nor may you overwrite them.
+* You cannot delete countries from the board, nor may you overwrite them.

-Example of a winning list as of November 15, 2023:
+Example of a winning board as of November 15, 2023:

 \[🇨🇴 (17), 🇵🇦 (44), 🇿🇦 (64), 🇭🇳 (78), 🇹🇬 (119), 🇨🇾 (124), 🇳🇪 (129), 🇰🇭 (178), 🇱🇦 (188), 🇸🇲 (207)]

 ## Features

 * If you press "H" before starting this game, you will receive hints on where to rank the country.
-  * These hints are based on the ratio of the country's rank to the total number of countries (207).
+  * These hints are based on the ratio of the country's rank to the total number of countries (207 for men's, 192 for women's).
+* You can play with men's rankings (M) or women's rankings (W).
+* Various quality of life improvements that the TikTok filter doesn't have: You cannot get repeat countries, rankings are displayed after you put a country on the board, and winning/losing boards are determined for you.
+* I thought about creating a combined rankings gamemode, where each country's ranking can be male or female to create a winning board.
+  * But then I'd have to consider all 10! = 3628800 possible board orderings.
+And you couldn't see how your board is being evaluated at the moment.
-* I might add the option to combine men's rankings and women's rankings, since Austin Krance implemented this feature in his version of the game.
+  * Maybe I attempt to tackle this in the future.

 ## Acknowledgements